Edictum

 v connection lost

-In-memory contracts (last successful load)
+In-memory rulesets (last successful load)

 |

-v no contracts loaded
+v no rulesets loaded

 Embedded YAML (bundled with agent, if configured)